Haxos/RES_Labo-HTTPInfra/README.md

 # RES Labo-HTTPInfra

 ## Installation & configuration
+For the static content server, we choose to use the Apache httpd server.

+We are also using php for dynamic content generation.

+For this lab, we decided to use php-fpm so we can run php in a different container than the web server.
+This environment allows easier performance scaling (load-balancing from a single web server across multiple php servers for example) as well as the ability to swap the web server for something like nginx.
+This also makes building images faster because if we change an apache configuration, we don't need to rebuild the php image.

 ### Apache
 Get a default apache httpd.conf : `docker run --rm httpd:2.4 cat /usr/local/apache2/conf/httpd.conf > docker-images/apache/httpd.conf`